 Co-browsing tools like Surfly let your visitors share their screens with someone on your customer support team.
 This is particularly useful if your Shopify store sells technically complicated products with lots of options.

-Co-browsing not only helps close complex sales by screen-sharing whilst live chatting or talking to your visitors but it also is like carrying out the ultimate user-test.
+Co-browsing not only helps close complex sales by screen-sharing whilst live chatting or talking to your visitors.
+It also is like carrying out the ultimate user test.
 You get direct feedback about points of confusion or uncertainty.